 built-in functions A wide variety of functions that take one or more arguments and return results.
-The built-in functions include the aggregate function, mathematical function, system function, string function, text and image function, date function, and datatype conversion function.

-The process of copying data in and out of databases.
-In Adaptive Server, this operation is performed with the bcp utility.

-business event An event generated by a specific business operation, such as a stock price change transmission.
+The built-in functions include the aggregate function, mathematical function, system function, string function, text and image function, date function, and datatype conversion function. bulk copy The process of copying data in and out of databases.
+In Adaptive Server, this operation is performed with the bcp utility. bushy parallelism Occurs when several CPUs execute different subplans of a complex query plan in parallel. bushy tree plan A query plan in which some join operations have two or more direct children that are also join operations.
+Non-bushy plans are typically referred to as "left deep trees," in which the right child is a scan operator, or a "join lists," in which tables are joined in linear order. business event An event generated by a specific business operation, such as a stock price change transmission.
 In contrast, a user login is not a business event. business rule A rule that restricts input and updates based on real-world requirements.
 For example, a sales database can be required to forbid the sale of any items for which there is insufficient stock.
 Adaptive Server can check each row before it is added to the sales orders table and enforce the requirement using the business rule on the quantity column.

+C

-CA certificate Also known as trusted root certificates, the CA certificate is a list of trusted CAs loaded by the server at a start-up.
+CA certificate Also known as trusted root certificates, the CA certificate is a list of trusted

+CAs loaded by the server at a start-up.